 - It’s fast: Efficiency is key here.
-The instantaneous nature of a mobile exchange ensures that the wait period between the formulation of a strategy and it reaching its targeted audience is significantly shorter than before.
-The potential advantage of a faster turnaround time is getting a more immediate consumer reaction to an experience, which makes for a more genuine, in-the-moment, and truer reaction, in other words, enhances the quality of the data by virtually eliminating degradation of memory and inaccurate recollection errors.
+The instantaneous nature of a mobile exchange ensures that the waiting period between the formulation of a strategy and it reaching its targeted audience is significantly shorter than before.
+The potential advantage of faster turnaround time is getting a more immediate consumer reaction to an experience, which makes for a more genuine, in-the-moment, and truer reaction, in other words, enhances the quality of the data by virtually eliminating degradation of memory and inaccurate recollection errors.

 - It’s personal: Mobiles are agile and “smart”.
 They allow for the collection of user-generated content (UGC) such as videos and images immediately from the participants’ mobile devices as they go about their daily lives.
 They gather private user data directly from the device.
 They capture invaluable geolocation data.
 Enough said.

 - It’s accurate: Unmediated insight into people’s lives simply cannot be achieved via traditional research methods as it can with mobile technology.
 Since most of the information gathered is user-generated, an interesting side effect of the mobile market research is that it actually lends itself to increased accuracy of the collected data.
-Getting small bits of data in a succession of interactions that incrementally generate better understanding of consumer reactions (establish a better profile), which in turn translates to better prediction of behaviors and tastes, is a commodity akin to gold in the marketing and research field.
+Getting small bits of data in a succession of interactions that incrementally generate a better understanding of consumer reactions (establish a better profile), which in turn translates to better prediction of behaviors and tastes, is a commodity akin to gold in the marketing and research field.